purescript-deprecated/purescript-lens/src/Control/Lens/README.md

     foldrOf :: forall r a s p.
 (Profunctor p) => Accessing p (Endo r) s a -> p a (r -> r) -> r -> s -> r

+    has :: forall a s.
+Getting Any s a -> s -> Boolean

+    hasn't :: forall a s.
+Getting All s a -> s -> Boolean

     toListOf :: forall a s.
 Getting (Endo [a]) s a -> s -> [a]